dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-This will make the Root RIB route to the LoggedIn RIB whenever the LoggedOut RIB says that users have logged in.
+This will make the `Root` RIB to route to the `LoggedIn` RIB whenever the users log in.
+However, we don't yet have `LoggedIn` RIB implemented and cannot switch to it from the `Root` RIB.
+Let's implement the missing RIB.

+Delete `DELETE\_ME.swift` file in the `LoggedIn` group, it was only required to stub the classes you're about to implement.

-Next, create a LoggedIn RIB using Xcode templates as a viewless RIB.
-Uncheck the "Owns corresponding view" box create the RIB in the LoggedIn group.
-There are already some files in that group, but don't worry about them.
-Also make sure that the newly created files are added to the TicTacToe target.
+Next, create a `LoggedIn` RIB using Xcode templates as a viewless RIB.
+Uncheck the "Owns corresponding view" box and create the RIB in the `LoggedIn` group.
+Make sure that the newly created files are added to the TicTacToe target.

+## Attaching a viewless `LoggedIn` RIB and detaching `LoggedOut` RIB when the users log in

-The RootRouter now needs to be able to build the newly created LoggedIn RIB.
-We make this possible by passing in the LoggedInBuildable protocol into the RootRouter (in the RootRouter.swift file) via constructor injection.
-Modify the constructor of the RootRouter to look like this:
+To attach the newly created RIB, the root router has to be able to build it.
+We make this possible by passing the `LoggedInBuildable` protocol into the `RootRouter` via constructor injection.
+Modify the constructor of the `RootRouter` to look like this:

 ```swift
 init(interactor: RootInteractable,